bisalgt/transcriptor/README.md

 ### Todo :
 - Integrate Free Dictionary API to see the word meaning in english when hover over to the texts.

+### How to Run

+1. Experimented with Python 3.11 Version
+2. Pull the package to local machine, go inside the root folder and create a virtual environment using `python -m venv env_name`
+3. Activate the virtual machine and install required packages `pip install -r requirements.txt`
+4. Make sure to have a file called `deepl_apikey.txt` which contains the apikey (Can be generated free from DeepL website with limited tokens translation per month)
+5. Run in terminal `streamlit run streamlit_app.py`
+6. This will open browser.
+Record audio in the browser and you will receive output on the streamlit app/webpage.